If booking hotels check out prices on line (booking.com, hotels,com, ebookers.ie) and then telephone hotel to negotiate a better price.

 Visit Northern Ireland if you can - it is not yet frequented by tourists so lots of undiscovered places to explore.
 Try tiny Rathlin Island and bring a tent for camping.
 They used to charge 10 pounds to camp in the field near the harbour and would refund the money if you cleaned the site when you packed up.
 You can take the ferry there from Ballycastle on the north coast.
 Amazing bird life and seals here and a population of less than 100 people.

-Hope that helps. about 8 years ago
+Hope that helps. over 8 years ago

 Stephanie, I don't know if you're Irish, I see you live in India.
 I would not advise hitching in Ireland.
 It is not safe & not necessary, particularly for women on their own or even in pairs I wouldn't risk it.
 Go with Bus Eireann or a backpacker tour like Paddywagen (hopefully the drivers will behave themselves), you'll be far safer.
 Why take an unnecessary risk, you could be the unlucky one.
-With central locking in cars, you;re even in worse trouble if you get in with the wrong person. about 8 years ago
+With central locking in cars, you;re even in worse trouble if you get in with the wrong person. over 8 years ago